 CJEO subjects all submitted research articles to the highest standards of international peer review:

-- At least three suitably qualified experts review each research article.
+- At least three suitable qualified experts review each research article.

 - The Editorial Board Members assist the Editor-in-Chief in decision making on specific submissions.